jonarce/refreshdata/README.md

-	port - normally the TCP port of the service, if leaved blank no port will be passed and it will end up using the default port. database - name of the database used to store the information. check-exists-sql - SQL query used to verify if a record exists, notice the name of the place holder, at runtime that placeholder will be substituted by data readed from source. after-import-sql - SQL commands to excecute after the import is completed.
+	port - normally the TCP port of the service, if leaved blank no port will be passed and it will end up using the default port. database - name of the database used to store the information. check-exists-sql - SQL query used to verify if a record exists, notice the name of the place holder, at runtime that placeholder will be substituted by data readed from source. insert-sql - SQL statement used to insert new records.
+This may include database functions as well. update-sql - SQL statement used tp update records.
+Could include database functions. delete-old-sql - SQL statement used to delete ALL records that where not processed (inserted or updated) by this current run of the job.
+You may leave it blank if not required.
+You could ONLY use the timestamp parameter in it. after-import-sql - SQL commands to excecute after the import is completed.
 There could be multiples, just separate by ';'.
-For example I use this for converting PostGis data into a Geography column, but anytype of SQL could be executed, it will use the same connection.
+For example I use this for converting PostGIS data into a Geography column, but anytype of SQL could be executed, it will use the same connection.

 Primary Key & TIMESTAMP - there should be a PRIMARY KEY field in the target table, as that is the mechanics to check if a record exists, the system will then use the 'check-exists-sql' (from the job config file) query for that.
 The TIMESTAMP field is used to determinate the date/time of when the record was last changed.

 How import works, there are 2x pass:
 1. ADD or UPDATE - It will use the table primary key to check if the row exists, before determining if it should be added (INSERT INTO) or updated (UPDATE), it will allways place update the TIMESTAMP field.
 2. DELETE - To determinate records to be erased (DELETE) the system will use the specified TIMESTAMP field, erasing anything that has not been updated or added since the process start (have NOT been touched so it is NOT in the list).

+XML ENTITY REFERENCE:
+As the format of the file is in XML there are characters that must be substituted if you need them.
+There are 5 pre-defined entity references in XML:
+&lt; 	< 	less than
+&gt; 	> 	greater than
+&amp; 	& 	ampersand
+&apos; 	' 	apostrophe
+&quot; 	" 	quotation mark
+Only < and & are strictly illegal in XML, but it is a good habit to replace > with &gt; as well.

 I am sharing this utility (as Apache License) so anyone with the same problem have a solution or at least a starting point.
 You may contact me with any questions or concerns.